ilyesAj/the-magic-world-of-Kubernetes/README.md

 #### Kube-Proxy :

  the network "plumber " for kubernetes services (manages the network rules in each node) ,his main job is to proxy UDP, TCP, and SCTP packets (it doesn’t understand HTTP).
-It maintains the network rules on the host and handles transmission of packets between pods, the host, and the outside world.He also enables in-cluster load-balancing and service discovery .
+It maintains the network rules on the host and handles transmission of packets between pods, the host, and the outside world.

+ He also enables in-cluster load-balancing and service discovery .
 Two modes are available (IPvs, IPtables).
  <!--
  Refer to network /kube-proxy
  -->